aaron-lebo/dissent/README.md

 Some small technicalities have easy fixes.

-What keeps a user from transferring to multiple accounts and transferring ownership to multiple people?
-When the majority of a balance is transferred, so is ownership.
+What keeps a user from transfering to multiple accounts and transferring ownership to multiple people?
+When the majority of a balance is transfered, so is ownership.

 M1.send(U1, 1.0), U1.send(U2, .4), U1.send(U3, .6)